GrahamDumpleton/mod_wsgi/docs/user-guides/processes-and-threading.rst

 The UNIX 'prefork' MPM
 ----------------------

 This MPM is the most commonly used.
-It was the only mode of operation available in Apache 1.3 and is still the default mode on UNIX systems in later versions of Apache.
+It is the default mode on UNIX systems.
 In this configuration, the main Apache process will at startup create multiple child processes.
 When a request is received by the parent process, it will be processed by which ever of the child processes is ready.